Politics

 What the next several months will reveal

-Observers who follow the confirmations process said the pattern is likely to clarify in the next several months as the broader political calendar enters its more compressed phase.
-If the working arrangements in the slower circuits are going to be restored, the pattern of the past several cycles suggests they will be restored within a window driven by the political calendar rather than by anything inside the confirmations process itself.
+Observers tracking the confirmation process suggest this pattern will become clearer over the coming months as the political calendar enters its compressed phase.
+If arrangements in slower circuits are going to be restored, historical trends indicate they will likely do so within a window dictated by broader political considerations rather than internal processes alone.

 The daily digest